fbdtemme/bencode/_sources/usage/value.rst.txt

 | dict     | :code:`std::map`     |
 +----------+----------------------+

-The bvalue class can be used to create, and manipulate bencode values.
+:cpp:class:`bvalue` can be used to create and edit bencode values.

 .. note::